Two (The Calling album)

-Two (stylized as II) is the second and final studio album by American alternative rock band the Calling, released on June 8, 2004 on the vocalist Alex Band's 23rd birthday, through RCA Records.
-The record only features original members Band and guitarist Aaron Kamin along with a variety of session musicians.

-The album deals with romantic love and relationships.
+Two (stylized as II) is the second studio album by American rock band the Calling, released on June 8, 2004 (lead vocalist Alex Band's 23rd birthday), through RCA Records.
+The record only features original members Alex Band and guitarist Aaron Kamin, along with several session musicians.
+Similarly to its predecessor, Two primarily discusses romantic love and relationships.

-Despite radio-friendly singles and relentless touring by the band, the album was viewed by many as under-promoted by the label and a commercial disappointment compared to the success of their first album.
+Despite radio-friendly singles and incessant touring by the band, the album was under-promoted by RCA Records and commercially deemed a sophomore slump compared to Camino Palmero.
+Critical reception, however, saw a minor incline.

 Reception

 "Our Lives" was a minor hit, but the album was not as successful as their debut album Camino Palmero with sales totaling two million worldwide.
 Johnny Loftus at AllMusic, who gave it one and half out of five stars, said the album is "never adding enough of anything to be memorable or personal", and, that it is "the alternative to having an opinion."

 Two didn't do as well in the charts as their debut album, as it only peaked at No. 54 on Billboard 200.
 In UK it peaked higher than their first album as it reached No. 9.
-Worldwide sales of the album reach 1,500,000.